-BLM-Alaska manages four public shelter cabins—the Tripod Flats, Old Woman, Bear Creek and Rohn—along the Iditarod National Historic Trail.
-A fifth shelter cabin—Big Yetna—was built in the fall of 2009 on State lands between Iditarod and Shageluk.
+BLM-Alaska manages five public shelter cabins—the Tripod Flat, Old Woman, Foothills, Bear Creek and Rohn—along the Iditarod National Historic Trail.

 One of the most famous shelter cabins—the Rohn Cabin—was originally built in 1939 for pilots stranded on the north side of the infamous Rainy Pass.
 In 1999, the BLM restored the cabin with a new roof and floor.